ibm-cloud-docs/solution-tutorials/create-manage-secure-apis.md

 4. Set fields to **10** calls / **1** **Minute**
 5. Select **Enforce hard limit** and click **Save** icon.
   ![rate_limit](images/solution13/rate_limit.png)
-6. Follow steps under [Publish API to IBM Cloud](#publish) section to re-pulish your API
+6. Follow steps under [Publish API to IBM Cloud](#publish) section to re-publish your API

 Your API is now rate limited to 10 requests per minute.
 Explore the API Designer to see all the management features available.